DICOM data model

 Last updated

 DICOM defines its own model to map relevant entities from the real world.
-That model, as defined in Part 3 of the standard, is shown in the figure below.
+That model, as , is shown in the figure below.

 The DICOM data model is implicit, and is not defined in a machine-readable structured form by the standard!

 Each of the boxes in the diagram above corresponds to Information Entities (IEs), which in turn are composed from Information Modules.
 Information Modules group attributes that are related.
-As an example, Patient IE included in the MR object will include Patient Information Module, which in turn will include such attributes as PatientID, PatientName, and PatientSex.
+As an example, will include , which in turn will include such attributes as PatientID, PatientName, and PatientSex.